parallelam/Metadata-SQL/README.md

 # Metadata-SQL

-A centralized repository for hosting standardized SQL, and source CSV files, for a Metadata DB, written in a versioned manner for Flyway enablement.
+A centralized repository for hosting standardized SQL, SQL Creates, SQL Inserts, SQL Updates and source CSV files, for a Metadata DB, written in a versioned manner for Flyway support.

 Currently has:
+* Continents
+* Regions (UN-M49)
-* Countries (ISO-3166)
+* Countries (ISO-3166-1-Alpha-2, ISO-3166-1-Alpha-3, ISO-3166-1 Numeric Code AKA UN-M49 Code)
 * Currencies (ISO-4217)
 * Timezones with Zone ID's (IANA-2019)
 * Units of Measure and Conversions for Temperature